Milenski1987/Exchange-Rate-App-with-API/README.md

 ---

 ### 🧑‍💻 This application works with currency conversion rates for over 150 currencies and gives users options to:
-* return information about conversation rate and received amount, based on user input
+* return information about the conversation rate and the received amount, based on user input
 * check the dashboard with the most common currency rates
 * click on the  pop-up window with detailed information about every currency
 * choose light or dark mode interface